Crucibles in writing force characters together, which can strengthen your story’s conflicts.

 So here are the four different types of crucibles.

 A setting may act as a crucible.
 You’ve all seen comedies where several people are stuck in a cabin in a snowstorm, and each of them is at the other’s throat.
 You will also quickly remember stories about people on airplanes or trains together.
 A crucible of setting might be a story set in your characters’ workplace, on a ship, or in a small town.

 The important point is to keep the characters together as much as possible, and to let personalities rub against one another until their tempers boil.

 You can never escape your family.
 You might try, but often the family relationship is a crucible.
 A child wanting to leave home is in a crucible in the same way that a father who must pay child-support is in a crucible.
 Any two people who are married are in a crucible, as are any two people who happen to just be in love.

 I recall a fine western when I was young about two heroic cowboys who are both in love with the same woman.
 They are forced to band together to rescue her from a kidnapper.
 The men hate each other, and as the audience gets to know each man better, they both come to vie for our affections.

 Soldiers in a squadron will find themselves in a crucible.
 It may be that you find yourself fighting beside someone you detest–a murderer or a rapist–and yet you are unable to just walk away from the conflict.

-Crucibles of Condition—An intolerable condition may also be a crucible—such as an illness that two very different characters may join forces to beat.
-We see this type of crucible used as Doctor House tries to solve the latest medical mystery.
+An intolerable condition may also be a crucible—such as an illness that two very different characters may join forces to beat.
+We see this type of crucible used as Doctor House tries to solve a medical mystery.
 But you can also set your characters up to fight an economic or political condition–the hunger in India, the tribalism of North Africa.

 The condition might be something as mundane as crime in the streets.
 Policemen who despise one another are often found joining forces to fight drug lords, rapists, and other types of crime.